lfzkoala/lfzkoala.github.io/_posts/2025-09-07-stablecoins-ai-media-flywheel.md

 ### Rails: Move the money

-* **Stablecoin networks and base chains**: internet-speed dollars for real payments, not just trading.
+* **Stablecoin networks and base chains**: internet speed dollars for real payments, not just trading.
-* **Exchanges and on-ramps**: earn a fee whenever people transact.
+* **Exchanges and on ramps**: earn a fee whenever people transact.
 * **BTC/ETH**: core collateral and market beta.

 When rails are strong, liquidity is real and trusted.